 Breathing in radon can change the cells in your lungs which increases your chances for getting lung cancer.
 EPA estimates that radon causes more than 21,000 lung cancer deaths in the United States each year.
 EPA also states that smokers who are exposed to radon have a much higher risk of lung cancer.

-You can test your home by purchasing a test kit from the National Radon Program or most home improvement stores, or you can hire a Certified Radon Measurement Provider.
+You can test your home by purchasing a test kit from the National Radon Programor most home improvement stores.
+If you purchase a kit from a home improvement store, be sure to check the expiration date.
+Another option would be to hire a Certified Radon Measurement Provider.
 The South Carolina Radon Program can provide a limited number of free radon test kits to South Carolina homeowners each year.
-Request a test kit here.
-For a video demonstration on using the Air ChekTM radon test kit, click here.
+Due to the high volume of test kit requests the program has received, we are not able to accept new requests at this time.

 IMPORTANT: Read and follow the additional testing information that comes with the kit.